MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 #### How do you know if it qualifies for technical debt?

+It should tick all of the below requirements...

 - Is the code clean?
 - Is the code tested?
 - Is there a learning objective or event?